ninawekunal/AccentDetector/README.md

     10. [Future enhancements.](#future-enhancements)

 ##**Motivation:**
-The motivation behind developing this project is
+The motivation behind developing this project is, since I am living as an Indian student in The US, I wanted to improve my american accent to learn more about the culture and blend in.
+But there was no tool online that could tell me my accent and how well it is.
+That is when I decided I want to create a tool that could help people like me identify and suggest improvements on their accent.

 ##**Dataset:**
 [This Dataset](https://www.kaggle.com/rtatman/speech-accent-archive) on kaggle.
+ - Since the dataset has few samples, I choose to classify only on 4 accents: (Will improve when I get more samples.)
+    - Indian
+    - American
+    - British
+    - Chinese

 ##**Data-Analysis:**
 The dataset contains:
  - 2172 samples of speakers in total(audio in mp3 format).
  - Samples from 177  different countries.
  - Samples of 214 different languages.
-Each user is speaking the *passage*:
+ - Each user is speaking the *passage*:

 "Please call Stella.
 Ask her to bring these things with her from the store:  Six spoons of fresh snow peas, five thick slabs of blue cheese, and maybe a snack for her brother Bob.
 We also need a small plastic snake and a big toy frog for the kids.
 She can scoop these things into three red bags, and we will go meet her Wednesday at the train station."

 ##**Pre-processing:**